 Although there are many tools designed to protect the perimeter of downstream technology assets, the truth of the matter is this: software itself is increasingly the soft underbelly of digital risk.
 If the past few months are any indication, we expect that attackers will continue to target upstream software supply chain assets as a preferred path to exploiting downstream victims at scale.

 It's time for our industry and cyber defense teams to shift more of their attention left.
 By working together with our colleagues building code, we can protect the upstream portion of the digital supply chain with the same energy and vigor that has long protected the downstream portion.
 Simply stated: we need to focus more on building and maintaining software applications that are secure by design.

 - Speed matters.
 Because zero-day attacks are constantly getting discovered, being able to move quickly is crucial.
 This means shifting left in your development cycle, cybersecurity policy, and best practices.

 - Understanding your supply chain matters.
-Open source and 3rd party dependencies are a huge part of modern software development.
-Understanding the provenance and hygiene of these 3rd party dependencies is fundamental to good development process.
+Open source and third-party dependencies are a huge part of modern software development.
+Understanding the provenance and hygiene of these software dependencies is fundamental to good development process.

 - Having fresh software matters.
 The older your open source dependencies, the more likely they are to have defects (security, architectural, licensing).
 If you're not updating them regularly, you're falling behind.
 As we're fond of saying, software ages like milk not wine, so keep it fresh.